 Treat yourself to a facial, a body wrap or massage – the choice is yours!
 Then sit back and take it easy in the relaxation room, go for a dip in the hot tub or lay down in the sauna that boasts floor-to-ceiling windows looking out to sea.
 After a busy day exploring in port, the Champneys Spa is the ultimate reward!

 There’s also a gym located next door too – great for getting your sweat on to counteract all the extra calories consumed!

 Deck 12 onboard Marella Explorer 2 is where you’ll find the highest situated cabins on the ship.
 If you’re opting for a Balcony Cabin on this deck, you can expect fantastic views from this superb vantage point.

-The cabins on this deck are all located at the back of the ship, and are mostly Junior Suites accompanied by Balcony Cabins, Inside Cabins and one Outside Cabin.
+The cabins on this deck are all located at the back of the ship, and are mostly Junior Suites accompanied by Balcony Cabins, Inside Cabins and one Adapted Outside Cabin.

 The Junior Suites are a great choice of accommodation if you’re looking for something a little more special.
 You can look forward to a fully furnished balcony, plenty of extra space - 7m² more than your standard cabin, to be precise – and premier service too.

 Premier Service is a great added extra, included at no extra charge when you select a suite.
 You’ll receive Express Check In, a free pressing service (up to three items per person in the first 24 hours onboard) and one continental breakfast in bed for each person, each week.

 The Balcony Cabins are situated at the very back of the ship, meaning you’ll be able to enjoy the most stunning views as you sail from port to port.

 The remaining cabins are all Insides and one Outside, and these are positioned perfectly for easy access to the rest of Deck 12 – you can have fresh air in your face in just seconds!